 The retirement savings contributions credit is a nonrefundable credit eligible taxpayers may claim if they made a qualifying contribution to a retirement plan.
-If the contribution is tax deferred, the taxpayer receives the benefit of the tax deferral and a tax credit; for example, a taxpayer may be able to claim this credit and a deduction for an IRA contribution.
+If the contribution is tax deductible (such as a traditional IRA), the taxpayer receives the benefit of the tax deduction and a tax credit.
 This is considered a double benefit and is rarely allowed.

 Eligibility for this credit is affected by adjusted gross income, filing status, age, whether the taxpayer can be claimed as a dependent, and being a full-time student.
-To determine if a taxpayer qualifies for the credit, conduct a probing interview guided by the Retirement Savings Contribution Credit — Decision Tree in the Volunteer Resource Guide (Tab G).
+To determine if a taxpayer qualifies for the credit, conduct a probing interview guided by the Retirement Savings Contribution Credit — Decision Tree in the Volunteer Resource Guide, Nonrefundable Credits tab.